 So far, it works.
 So, who are those European authors?
-Garbhan Downey and Bill James.
-Downey offered some thoughtful replies to critical comments I posted about The Friends of Eddie Coyle a few years ago.
+The first is Garbhan Downey, who offered some thoughtful replies to critical comments I posted about The Friends of Eddie Coyle a few years ago.
 Among other things, he expanded my awareness of Higgins' work beyond that one book, which is all I had known of Higgins before.

 The other is Bill James.
 My post this week about James' new novel, Vacuum, took me back to my 2009 interview with James, which included his declaration that

 "I’ve said it boringly often, but the one book that influenced me above all was The Friends Of Eddie Coyle, by George V. Higgins, for its dialogue and its subtle treatment of the fink situation."

 Labels: George V. Higgins